hoangchu/xview-codesamples/README.md

 - That TBB is the Controller derived class and it's used in all Compound Templates in Tridion.
 - Each Compound Template has one single TBB: the Controller derived class.
 - The Controller derived class produces one package variable: Output.

+The XView Controller acts as a single point of contact to isolate Tridion from the XView subsystem in which all template components and logic reside.
+This, for example, makes it possible to do templates development and maintenance outside of Tridion.

+Thanks to this practical decoupled design the footprint of XView in Tridion becomes very small and clean.
+(Just one single TBB).

 The picture below depicts the XView's decoupled architecture.
 ![XView Architecture](xview.png)